craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Economy Pages/Economics of Actstow.md

 A local delicacy of the children of Actstow is a frozen dairy cream, sweetened with spices such as cinnamon, ginger, or fruit preservative.

-Actstow is a fairly rich place, although not very well positioned for massive trade, meaning most delicacy is imported or outlawed.
+Actstow is a fairly rich place, although not very well positioned for massive trade, meaning most delicacy is imported.

 ### Vices
 Smokebulb is culturally unacceptable, but fine Cannabis and Tobacco are imported from elsewhere (or secretly home-grown) and are much more culturally acceptable - all three are quite common.